docker-training/DCUS16-DDC-workshop/Task_3-Deploy_a_simple_application.md

    ```

 7. Switch over to UCP on your web browser
-8. Click on the ìApplicationsî link on the left navigation bar
+8. Click on the ‚ÄúApplications‚Äù link on the left navigation bar
 9. You should see the following output

    ![](images/ucp02_t4_applications.PNG)

-10. Click on the ìShow Containersî link on the right side to expand the view of the application
+10. Click on the ‚ÄúShow Containers‚Äù link on the right side to expand the view of the application

    ![](images/ucp02_t4_applications_expanded.PNG)